Least Squares Estimation For Hierarchical Data: Introduction

-We also associate with each vertex $g\in \tree$ a full column rank design matrix $S(g)\in \rr^{m\times n},$ and a vector of observations defined by $\yb(g) = S(g) \betab(g) + \ub(g),$ where $\ub(g)\in\rr^{m}$ is a mean-zero random variable with finite variance.
-Note that we do not assume that the design matrix $S(g),$ or the distribution of $u(g),$ is the same for each vertex $g\in \tree.$\footnote{One implication of our use of $m$ and $n$ to denote the number of rows and columns of $S(g)$ throughout the paper is that this implicitly requires that these dimensions are the same for each vertex $g\in\tree;$ however, we actually only require the number of columns of $S(g),$ \textit{i.e.}, $n\in\nn,$ to be the same for each vertex.} We perform various stacking operations on the attributes of the vertices below, \textit{e.g.}, $\stack(\{S(g)\betab(g)\}_{g\in\tree}).$ These operations require that all sets of vertices that we use in the paper are totally ordered to ensure that the vertex ordering used within these stack operations are consistent with one another, \textit{e.g.}, so that $\stack(\{\yb(g) - S(g)\betab(g)\}_{g\in\tree}) = \stack(\{\ub(g)\}_{g\in\tree}).$
+We also associate with each vertex $v\in \tree$ a full column rank design matrix $S(v)\in \rr^{m\times n},$ and a vector of observations defined by $\yb(v) = S(v) \betab(v) + \ub(v),$ where $\ub(v)\in\rr^{m}$ is a mean-zero random variable with finite variance.
+Note that we do not assume that the design matrix $S(v),$ or the distribution of $\ub(v),$ is the same for each vertex $v\in \tree.$\footnote{One implication of our use of $m$ and $n$ to denote the number of rows and columns of $S(v)$ throughout the paper is that this implicitly requires that these dimensions are the same for each vertex $v\in\tree;$ however, we actually only require the number of columns of $S(v),$ \textit{i.e.}, $n\in\nn,$ to be the same for each vertex.} In the context of our main use case, $\ub(v)[i]$ is independent of the remaining elements of $\ub(v),$ and also independent of all elements of $\ub(c)$ for each vertex $c\in\tree$ that is not equal to $v.$ However, our proposed approach actually only requires the latter of these two conditions.